TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 .. important::

-   Make sure to always get the latest patchset of the current review.
+   Make sure to always get the latest patch set of the current review.
 You can check this by looking at the **Patch Sets** menu left of the **Download Button**.
-The left and right numbers should always be the same, so you know you picked the latest patchset.
+The left and right numbers should always be the same, so you know you picked the latest patch set.

 .. image:: _assets/gerrit-cherrypick.png